Prepping for When Flooding Strikes

 Food

-It’s a great idea to have a fully-stocked emergency pantry already in place so that your family has something to fall back on.
-Non-perishable food items are shelf-stable for long periods of time, so I’d encourage you to go this route, and have enough for at least a 72 hour period.
+It’s a great idea to have a fully stocked emergency pantry already in place so that your family has something to fall back on.
+Non-perishable food items are shelf-stable for long periods of time, so I’d encourage you to go this route and have enough for at least 72 hours.

-Don’t forget snack items like protein bars and beef sticks or jerky for energy.
-There’s also a good chance that you won’t be able to cook if the power has gone out, so also plan on foods that don’t require any cooking.
+Remember to pack energy-boosting snacks like protein bars, beef sticks, and jerky.
+There’s also a good chance you won’t be able to cook if the power goes out, so plan on foods that don’t require cooking.

 Flashlights

-Store several flashlights with enough extra batteries so that you can see your way around in the dark.
+Store several flashlights with enough extra batteries to see your way around in the dark.
 Please have some with batteries and some that use solar.
 Flash Lights and Solar Flashlights

 Weather Radio

 You’re going to need updates on the weather and any changes that may be happening.
-Get yourself a weather radio that is solar powered or is hand-cranked to receive vital information.
+Get yourself a NOAA weather radio that is solar-powered or is hand-cranked to receive vital information.
 You will also need 2-way radios for your family if one of you has to separate from the rest of the group.
 Weather NOAA Radio

 Warm Blankets and Clothing